-A very good place to eat in our village is at the Bistro in St Aidan's Hotel 01665 720355 - although they serve only on Thursday, Friday & Saturday evenings.
-The young and energetic team have brought a great addition to our local dining options since taking over in 2015.
-It's one of three places locally where you can enjoy a high-quality, refined dining experience, although it's the only one you can walk out to from SCH.
+A good place to eat in our village is at the Bistro in St Aidan's Hotel 01665 720355 - although they serve only on Thursday, Friday & Saturday evenings.
+The young and energetic team have brought a good addition to our local dining options since taking over in 2015.
+It's one of four places locally where you can enjoy a better-quality, more refined dining experience - although it's the only one walkable from SCH.

 There's lots of 'pub grub' in our village, the best of which is at The Links Hotel 01665 720062 (beware large portions - we advise you share a starter!)
+Service is pub-style, rather than refined.
 The Olde Ship 01665 720200 is also very popular, although we think the bar is a more worthy destination than the dining room (see below for more recommendation of the Ship!)
 The Bamburgh Castle Inn 01665 720283 serves standard pub-grub in a pleasant setting overlooking the harbour.

 We also have two very good Indian restaurants in the village - we prefer the Spice House 01665 720345 but The Brasserie 01665 720999 is also very good.
 The Indian restaurants are the only places which serve a meal beyond 9pm.

 And of course Seahouses is famous for fish 'n chips too - Lewis's or Neptune are our firm recommendations.
 Be aware that the fish 'n chip shops don't stay open late into the evening.